-SSO (single sign-on) is an optional feature that allows users to log in to your Sona site using their university credentials, so they do not need to remember a username and password just to use their Sona site.
+SSO (single sign-on) is an optional no-cost feature that allows users to log in to your Sona site using their university credentials, so they do not need to remember a username and password just to use their Sona site.

 With SSO, users can log in using their university username and password.
 When they go to the front page of their Sona site, they will see an option to log in using SSO.